What are you going to talk about? We’ll get to that in a second—first, a few words about the form and structure of your conversation/interview.

 – Opinions – yes, but be careful here.
 Opinion shows are a dime a dozen.

 Make your own list!

 How prepared should you be?
 That is an interesting question, and again there are different philosophies.
-Some Talkshow hosts want control from start to finish.
+Some Talkshow hosts want to control from start to finish.
 They have a strict time schedule, a detailed plan, and sometimes a written script.
 A script can be helpful if you are new at this or simply want to make sure you give a good introduction and conclusion or remember what you want to ask.
-I don’t like scripts but need some keyword notes or sometimes a PowerPoint on my computer, flip over, cue cards, or notes to remind me of key points.
+I wouldn’t say I like scripts but need some keyword notes or sometimes a PowerPoint on my computer, flip-over, cue cards, or notes to remind me of key points.
 You do know that most late-night Talkshow hosts use cue cards for their jokes.

 Prepare for your guests.
 Read their book.
 Watch their film.
 Check out your guests’ social media posts.
 Do a pre-interview to agree on key points.
 Good preparation helps, especially because that will help you feel comfortable – and again, your comfort is key to the comfort of your guests.